Breakfast of Champions

 Breakfast of Champions, or Goodbye Blue Monday is a 1973 novel by the American author Kurt Vonnegut.
 His seventh novel, it is set predominantly in the fictional town of Midland City, Ohio, and focuses on two characters: Dwayne Hoover, a Midland resident, Pontiac dealer and affluent figure in the city, and Kilgore Trout, a widely published but mostly unknown science fiction author.
 Breakfast of Champions deals with themes of free will, suicide, and race relations, among others.
-The novel is full of drawings by the author, substituting descriptive language with depictions requiring no translation.
+The novel is full of playful drawings made by the author.